William J. McDaniel: Athletics

 During his Navy career, McDaniel was Navy Wrestling Champion from 1973 through 1977, Interservice Wrestling Champion in 1975 to 1976 and World Silver Medalist in the 1974 CISM Military World Games in Rome, Italy.
 McDaniel was U.S. Team Physician for the U.S. 1984 Olympic Team, and he continued to be involved in Olympics medical care through 2000.
 Throughout his navy career, McDaniel continued to wrestle, and wrestling matches between him and fellow staff members were occasionally organized at the medical centers he commanded.

 Retirement

 In 2001, McDaniel served as Johns Hopkins University's liaison to the federal government after the September 11th attacks.
-McDaniel was a contestant on Season 2 of the American reality TV Series, The Mole, which aired in the U.S. from 2001-02.
+McDaniel was a contestant on Season 2 of the American reality TV Series, The Mole, which aired in the U.S. from 2001 to 2002.
 In 2005, McDaniel led Naval Hospital Ship USNS Mercy in its tsunami relief efforts in Indonesia, where he worked in Banda Aceh and Nias Island.
 He also was part of Hurricane Katrina relief efforts.
 He currently serves on the Patriot Support Advisory Board of the Behavioral Health Division of Universal Health Services.

 Personal life

 McDaniel is married to the former Shirley Blair of Tulsa, Oklahoma.

 McDaniel appeared as the mole on Season 2 of ABC's The Mole and wrote a book about his experiences.

+In the 2024 United States presidential election, McDaniel endorsed Kamala Harris.